DVGR-CZSL/DVGR-CZSL/README.md

-# Datasets
-Please click [here](https://drive.google.com/drive/folders/1TFpxSIdQclmbcSA3dw8tU1pmbZUcGl6m?usp=sharing) to download the datasets.\
-Once you have the data, put it in a folder and share the folder path inside the code.

 # Dynamic VAEs with Generative Replay for Continual Zero-shot Learning
 This is the official PyTorch implementation of [Dynamic VAEs with Generative Replay for Continual Zero-shot Learning](https://arxiv.org/abs/2104.12468).
 The paper has been accepted at CVPR, 2021 for Findings.
 # Abstract